webmaeistro/devz-docz/developing/languages/README.md

 This section will contain my collective observations about the strengths and challenges offered up by many of the different programming languages out there.

-While Martin's experience may have opinions on particular languages and strategic reasons for investing in some languages over others, I recognize that my clients will may make different choices for different reasons.
+While I may have opinions on particular languages and strategic reasons for investing in some languages over others, I recognize that my clients will may make different choices for different reasons.
 As such, I should aim to be proficient in more than one language and able to get by with several.

 ## Languages Martin is proficient in